 04 October 2017 by Anna Staford

-Top ranking tourist destination, Bali, Indonesia, usually conjures images of magnificent beaches, striking natural beauty, rain forests, rich culture and extraordinary cuisine, however, it has hit the headlines recently because on 22 September 2017, the Indonesian National, Disaster Management Authority raised the volcanic alert level for Mount Agung volcano, north east Bali to level 4, the highest level possible.
+Top ranking tourist destination is Indonesia.
+Travelling to Bali usually conjures images of magnificent beaches, striking natural beauty, rain forests, rich culture and extraordinary cuisine, however, it has hit the headlines recently because on 22 September 2017, the Indonesian National Disaster Management Authority raised the volcanic alert level for Mount Agung volcano, north east Bali to level 4, the highest level possible.
 This indicated that an eruption could be imminent.
 It’s just the latest reminder that safety should always be on your agenda wherever you travel, whether it’s being alert to security risks, terror threats, or extreme weather and natural events.

 After a month of extreme level 4 Activity, the weekend of 22nd October finally saw a dramatic drop in seismic activity of Bali’s highest volcano Mount Agung, but it still remains at risk of eruption.The following graph from the Indonesian Centre for Volcanology and Geological Hazard Mitigation Mount Agung shows this dramatic drop in seismic activity.
 Volcanic activity has dropped to less than 200 a day, compared to over a 1000 per day the week before.